erickguan/icu4r/README.md

 ## Design

-Right now, all arguments passed should be expected as Ruby `String`.
+Almost all arguments passed should be expected as Ruby `String` with various encodings.
+Sometimes, symbol is also allowed.
+More specifically, `ICU::Locale` accepts only ASCII-compatible string.

 ### Ruby API